LeoTheG/stardew-valley-seasonal-checklist/README.md

 # stardew-valley-seasonal-checklist
-A react-native app published on the google play store Built with expo, this awesome app ~is currently live :)~ was live, removed due to not updating privacy policy regarding ads.
+A react-native app published on the google play store Built with expo, this awesome app is currently live with over 5000 installs

 https://play.google.com/store/apps/details?id=com.aleopowers.stardewseasonalchecklist